TALKING TO YOUR DOCTOR

 • The child’s weight — many paediatric medicines are dosed by body weight.

-Accompanying an elderly parent
+Accompanying an older parent

 Prepare:

-Emergency room visits
+Emergency department visits

 • Email the PDF report before the call.